See the world and experience college study in another country!

 Study abroad is open to all sophomore, junior, and senior students in good academic standing.
 Sophomores must have a cumulative GPA of 3.0 or higher, while juniors and seniors must have a cumulative GPA of at least 2.5.
 Some programs require higher GPAs.
 Students can choose to study during the fall or spring semester of the academic year or over the summer.
 Study abroad during the final, graduation semester is discouraged, but may be possible under certain circumstances.
 Disciplinary history is also checked and considered when reviewing a student's application.

 Students in any major are eligible to study abroad, and may enroll in courses that fulfill their Core, major, minor or elective requirements.
 While some majors may be highly structured, study abroad is still possible with early planning.
 Core requirements in the social sciences, general electives, and language courses are particularly suited to study abroad.
 Students should work with their Academic Advisor and Success Coach to develop a plan of study that incorporates a semester or summer abroad into their degree program.
 Students should also meet with their Academic Advisor or Success Coach for assistance and approval in selecting classes to be taken while abroad.

-Students participating in an approved Utica College program are able to apply most financial aid and scholarship awards to the study abroad program costs.
+Students participating in an approved Utica University program are able to apply most financial aid and scholarship awards to the study abroad program costs.
 Students studying abroad are enrolled in 12 credits of FST380/490 during their time abroad.
 Upon receipt of their study abroad transcript, the student's record will be updated to reflect the specific courses, grades and credits earned while abroad.
 Grades earned in study abroad programs are included in GPA calculations.

-- For a list of available study abroad scholarships, scroll to the bottom of this page.
+- For a list of available study abroad scholarships, visit our scholarships page

 - For information on semester or summer abroad scholarships, contact us.